 By Jenny Lelwica Buttaccio

 A racing heart, dizziness upon standing, fatigue, nausea, inability to focus.
-These are some of the hallmark symptoms of postural orthostatic tachycardia syndrome (POTS), a condition that’s thought to be relatively rare — it affects between one and three million Americans, mostly women ages 13 to 50, according to Dysautonomia International — and yet fairly common among those with chronic Lyme disease.
+These are some of the hallmark symptoms of postural orthostatic tachycardia syndrome (POTS), a condition that’s thought to be relatively rare.
+It affects between one and three million Americans, according to Dysautonomia International, most of whom are women ages 15 to 50 — and yet, it’s fairly common among those with chronic Lyme disease.

-“I think everyone with chronic Lyme disease is going to have some of the symptoms of POTS, some more pronounced than others,” explains Dr. Bill Rawls, Medical Director of RawlsMD and Vital Plan.
-There can also be symptomatic overlap of POTS with other chronic illnesses that tend to go hand-in-hand with Lyme, like chronic fatigue syndrome (ME/CFS), fibromyalgia, and mast cell activation syndrome (MCAS).
+“I think everyone with chronic Lyme disease will have some of the symptoms of POTS, some more pronounced than others,” explains Dr. Bill Rawls, Medical Director of RawlsMD and Vital Plan.
+Besides Lyme, there can also be a symptomatic overlap of POTS with other chronic illnesses like myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), fibromyalgia, and mast cell activation syndrome (MCAS).
+For those battling long COVID, POTS may also be a recurring symptom.

-Given these coincidences, many in the Lyme community wonder: Is there a specific pathogen implicated in this syndrome?
+Given these coincidences, many in the Lyme community wonder: Is there one specific pathogen implicated in this syndrome?

 What is POTS?